Set Up Single Sign-On

 Is Multi-Factor Authentication (MFA) supported?

-As an IDP-initiated connection, the sign in is initiated via the Identity Provider and any steps required by the end user as part of the authentication process is irrelevant from Visier’s perspective.
-Once any required steps are completed, the only requirement is that the IDP sends the SAML on to Visier.
+As an IdP-initiated connection, the sign in is initiated via the Identity Provider and any steps required by the end user as part of the authentication process is irrelevant from Visier’s perspective.
+Once any required steps are completed, the only requirement is that the IdP sends the SAML on to Visier.

 Is a Sandbox/QA environment available to test the SSO integration prior to go-live?